 Editor’s note: In a patch of Bolivian jungle, longstanding conflict over competing land claims had hit a boiling point, threatening to erupt into violence.
-A recent case study from Conservation International (CI), produced by CI’s Policy Center for Environment and Peace, shows how an explosive situation was calmed through willpower, trust and a simple map.
+A recent case study from Conservation International (CI), produced by CI’s Center for Global Policy and Government Affairs, shows how an explosive situation was calmed through willpower, trust and a simple map.
 CI’s Candido Pastor gives a firsthand account.

 I remember the first time I made the four-day trek into the heart of Bolivia’s Carrasco National Park (CNP) 12 years ago like it was yesterday.
 I knew it would be a challenge to help communities agree on the boundaries of the protected area, given the high level of tension between indigenous communities, illegal migrant farmers and park authorities over land rights, but I was unprepared for just how intense our first meeting would be.